Promotion and Tenure Procedures, Kress Foundation Department of Art History

 Promotion and Tenure Procedures

-The Department of Art History conducts the initial review of the candidate pursuant to the procedures and requirements of section 5 of Article VI of the FSRR in connection with the candidate’s responsibility in the department.
+The Kress Foundation Department of Art History conducts the initial review of the candidate pursuant to the procedures and requirements of section 5 of Article VI of the FSRR in connection with the candidate’s responsibility in the department.

 Promotion and Tenure Committee.
-The Department of Art History Promotion and Tenure Committee shall evaluate the candidate’s teaching, research, and service.
-Responsibility for the initial review lies with the department in which the candidate has his or her principal appointment.
+The Kress Foundation Department of Art History Promotion and Tenure Committee shall evaluate the candidate’s teaching, research, and service.
+Responsibility for the initial review lies with the department in which the candidate has their principal appointment.
 In the department, the initial review committee is the Promotion and Tenure Committee.
 The committee consists of all faculty holding equal or higher rank to the rank for which the candidate is being considered.
 Those members of the department who hold joint positions in another unit (e.g., Spencer Museum of Art, another KU department) participate fully—that is, one person/one vote—in the review and voting process in accordance with their faculty rank.
 The departmental chairperson oversees and coordinates the organization of the promotion and tenure review process, and assures that the promotion and tenure form is accurate and complete.

 No students or untenured faculty members, except unclassified academic staff with the rank equivalent to or higher than associate professor, shall serve on the department’s Promotion and Tenure Committee or vote on any recommendation concerning promotion and/or tenure.